maluda-ie/maluda-portfolio/README.md

 ## Deployment

-The site is deployed on GitHub pages.
+The site is deployed directly from the master branch on GitHub pages.
+After the site had been deployed, I realised that the landing page image was now failing to load.
+It seemed that there was an issue with relative paths, eventually I found a solution adding to the issue by adding the site's GitHub URL to the realtive path on the style.css file.

 ## Credits